Artificial

 works to solve specific problems.
 The Eierlegende

-freeways.
 We will see autonomous vehicles driving on our

 suburbs

 much sooner than later.
-(Initially they might be hybrid, and
+(Initially they might be

 monitored remotely from somewhere in India.)
 Once robots